awatson1978/MSIB32500/lectures/lecture1.md

 ## Using what we learned on Bioinformatics

-:a: Example 1: using Linux command line to process FASTQ files
+:1: using Linux command line to process FASTQ files